Handling medical emergencies

 - Bleeding that won't stop.

-- Chest pain that lasts more than two minutes.
+- Chest pain that lasts two minutes or more.

 - Sudden dizziness, weakness or change in vision.